Military expenditure U.S.

 In comparison to its allies, the U.S. defense spending stands in stark contrast.
 It invests more in defense than all other NATO members combined, underscoring its dominant role in global military affairs.

-The United States accounts for:
+The US military spending accounts for:

 • 53% of the Allies’ combined GDP